laike9m/Cyberbrain/docs/Features.md

 The UI is inspired by [birdseye](https://github.com/alexmojaki/birdseye), thanks Alex for making such a innovative tool.

-## Know limitations
+## Known limitations

 - Overhead.
 See [Lowering the overhead brought by Cyberbrain](https://github.com/laike9m/Cyberbrain/issues/58).

 - Cyberbrain only traces the first call, no matter how many times the decorated function is called.

-Support planned for 2.0.
+- You can only have one `@trace` decorator.

+- No effort has been put on supporting threaded code (e.g. a multi-threaded web server), it may or may not work.

-- If your code contains unhandled exceptions, Cyberbrain is not guaranteed to work.
-You should first resolve these exceptions or properly catch them.
+- Cyberbrain is not guaranteed to work if the program raises unhandled exceptions.
+You should first resolve or properly catch them.

-- Some objects cannot be converted to JSON.
+- Cyberbrain can't display the content of certain objects, because they cannot be converted to JSON.
 In this case, Cyberbrain will show the repr string of that object.
-We're actively working on this issue.
+This should be rare.

 - For generator functions, you need to manually call `trace.stop()`. see [test_generator.py](https://github.com/laike9m/Cyberbrain/blob/master/test/test_generator.py).
-We will fix it in future versions.

 - `async` and multi-threading are not supported.
-Support planned for 3.0.

-We will improve them in [future versions](https://github.com/laike9m/Cyberbrain#status-quo-and-milestones).
+We will improve or fix these cases in [future versions](https://github.com/laike9m/Cyberbrain#status-quo-and-milestones).